un33k/node-ipware/README.md

     //    'clientIpRoutable` is `true` if user's IP is `public`. (externally route-able)
     //                       is `false` if user's IP is `private`. (not externally route-able)

-    // Advanced option: By default the left most address in the `HTTP_X_FORWARDED_FOR` is
+    // Advanced option: By default the left most address in the `HTTP_X_FORWARDED_FOR` or `X_FORWARDED_FOR`
-    // returned.
+    // is returned.
 However, depending on your preference and needs, you can change this
     // behavior by passing the `right_most_proxy=True` to the API.
     // Note: Not all proxies are equal.
 So left to right or right to left preference is not a
     // rule that all proxy servers follow.